Hwarsame7/PWA-text-editor/README.md

 * [Contact](#contact)

 ## Description
 J.A.T.E is a Progressive Web Application (PWA) that runs in the browser, offline and can be installed locally to your machine.
 This application features a number of data persistence techniques, insuring the application runs regardless of browser supported function.
-J.A.T.E uses an IndexedDB database and the idb package.
-This application is deployed to Render.

 **DEPLOYED APPLICATION**
 https://pwa-text-editor-efeb.onrender.com/